Built In Boston’s 50 Startups to Watch

 The Boston tech scene closed out the decade with a bang.

 In December 2019 alone, 41 startups raised more than $920 million.
 This number might not surprise some, considering the city is home to an emerging talent pool of MIT and Harvard grads, accelerators like Techstars and MassChallenge, and major tech companies (including Facebook) building second outposts and creating new jobs.

 Yet, up-and-coming startups with innovative ideas have the potential to make a splash in the Boston community in the years to come.
-The following 50 startups represent local tech companies — less than three years old — that are poised for a promising 2020.
-This year’s list includes a blend of first-time founders and serial entrepreneurs looking to make impacts in surgical operations, quantum computing, blockchain and more.
+The following 50 startups represent local tech companies — less than three years old — that are poised for a promising future.
+Our list includes a blend of first-time founders and serial entrepreneurs looking to make impacts in surgical operations, quantum computing, blockchain and more.

 Top Boston Startups to Know

 Customers don’t like to be guinea pigs, especially when it comes to testing new software.
 Mabl’s DevOps platform takes customers out of the trial-and-error process by automating UI tests.
 When mabl finds an issue, it flags the step where the problem occurred and sends a screenshot to the development team, indicating where they can analyze and repair.
 Co-Founders Izzy Azeri and Dan Belcher, who also founded monitoring-service company Stackdriver, raised a $20 million Series B round of funding from Google Ventures in September 2018, which will go toward building out the sales, engineering and customer success teams.